 The comments we made were never with the strict intention and purpose of improvement.
 The method was always so vague and lacked the systematic nature of a protocol that would have allowed for rigour and evaluation.
 These days I notice that I’ve probably developed sufficient common sense that this tarte tatin, completely out of the blue and with little reference beyond my vague memories of previous days, turned out just fine.

 The key, I believe, is attaining proper caramelization.
-I wouldn’t worry about burning; the addition of the apples provides sufficient moisture to prevent the bottom from scorching, so the caramel can be as deep as you like.
-In the past I also used to partially cook the apples on the stovetop.
+I wouldn’t worry about things burning in the oven; bring the caramel as deep as you would like it to be on the stovetop, and then the addition of the apples provides sufficient moisture to prevent the bottom from scorching while it bakes.
+In the past I would also partially cook the apples on the stovetop.
 I decided that wasn’t necessary, and this time just layered the apples in, threw the pastry overtop, and set it immediately in the oven.
 Perhaps it took longer, but by the time the pastry was browned, the apples were tender but not overcooked.

 Do enjoy, particularly if a sudden windfall (of apples) comes your way.windfall tarte tatin